 Dudes reading this–you probably feel the same way—I like to do the best I possibly can, then leave the rest to the Lord, although I don’t always pull it off so well because, again, inherent sin.
 Some part of me is and always will be (until we are taken to be with the Lord) positively selfish.
 We want what we want when we want it.
 Thankfully, God has given us a conscience we call the Holy Spirit.
 He’s our guide.
 When we do wrong, He lets us know and helps us to correct it.
 When we feel alone, He’s the one who lets us know we’re really not.
 “Holy” is a big deal to Him, and when we begin to follow Him, it becomes a big deal for us, too.

-The story of a Christian usual starts out with a life of self-seeking and hurting others for his personal gain.
-Telling this story, even merely acknowledging the story, can be painful, and often times Satan leads us to question whether God loves us despite our sin.
+The story of a Christian usually starts out with a life of self-seeking and hurting others for personal gain.
+Telling this story, even merely acknowledging the story, can be painful, and oftentimes Satan leads us to question whether God loves us despite our sin.
 When we sin after we start to follow Him, we wonder if He will abandon us.
 It’s scary.
 I struggle and have struggled with this very much.
 I am very much a people pleaser, even more for God.
 I want to be holy.
-I don’t want to disappoint, but I also realize that my failures being rectified when I can’t do it myself–well, that was kind of the point of the cross.
+I don’t want to disappoint, but I also realize that my failures being rectified when I can’t do it myself was the point of the cross.

 There may be tough things ahead due to man’s will colliding with His, but His will is good.
 That means for all you single dudes, man’s will may be to take, take, take, and to do what makes you feel alright; but our God is good, and He wants you to have real love that runs deep.